GsDevKit/GsDevKit_home/docs/FAQ/FAQ.md

 attachForeignStone foreign_3106 3.1.0.6
 ```

-The `attachForeignStone` command, creates a valid session description for the stone and creates an entry for the stone in the $GS_SERVER_STONES directory so that the stone shows up in the `status` command:
+The `attachForeignStone` command, creates a valid session description for the stone and creates an entry for the stone in the $GS_HOME/server/stones directory so that the stone shows up in the `status` command:

 ```
 foos:_home> status